Nazarbay1313/Nazarbay1313/README.md

 <h4>About me:</h4>
-Our team was based on the development of quite functional and highly loaded applications like online stores, social networks, forums and so on.
+Our team was based on the development of quite functional and highly loaded applications like online stores, social networks, forums and so on.<br>
 80% of the backend in the company was on me.<br>

 I personally applied the following features:<br>